4awpawz/buster/README.md

 __example__ of an operational directive:

->`'media/meow.jpg:1:./media'`
+>`'media/meow.jpg:1:media'`

-The above is an example of an operational directive that directs Buster to *create a copy* of the input file, *media/meow.jpg*, using a hash-based file name and to save the file to *./media*.
+The above is an example of an operational directive that directs Buster to *create a copy* of the input file, *media/meow.jpg*, using a hash-based file name and to save the file to *media*.

 __example__ of an operational directive with glob input:

->`'media/*.jpg:1:./media'`
+>`'media/*.jpg:1:media'`

-The above is an example of an operational directive with glob input that directs Buster to *create a copy* of each input file, *media/cat.jpg, media/meow.jpg, media/roar.jpg*, using a hash-based file name for each, and to save each file to *./media*.
+The above is an example of an operational directive with glob input that directs Buster to *create a copy* of each input file, *media/cat.jpg, media/meow.jpg, media/roar.jpg*, using a hash-based file name for each, and to save each file to *media*.

 >__Important__ Buster implements its *glob* support using node package __glob__.
 Please refer to node package [*glob*](https://www.npmjs.com/package/glob) should you need additional information on using globs with Buster.